devendra598/MAPSTK/README.md

 ```
 conda activate myenv
 ```

+## Install dependensies

 MAPSTK depends on the following packages:
 ```
 pip install matplotlib requests==2.31.0 pandas joblib numpy scikit-learn==1.0.2 ramachandraw==0.2.3
 ```

 ### Important Note

 - The **Toxicity tool** contains a large model file that is compressed.
 Before using it, **unzip** the file to ensure proper execution.